 But still, everything was becoming progressively worse.

-The bank kept wanting more paper work and conditions meet.
+The bank kept wanting more paperwork and conditions meet.
 Every time we thought we had everything they wanted, they turned around wanting more.
 This constantly kept pushing everything back.
 We were becoming desperate not having a family car and had no idea how we were going to pay for it.

-Than after being told certain debts of ours would be covered by the mortgage, our broker came back with the conditions from the bank stating they had to be paid before finance had final approval and before settlement.
+After being told certain debts of ours would be covered by the mortgage, our broker came back with the conditions from the bank stating they had to be paid before finance had final approval and before settlement.
 This didn’t include having to pay four weeks of rent bond and two weeks of rent in advance to the new owner of our home, so we had extra time to move out after the settlement of the sale of our home, as well as costs preparing our home and putting it up for sale.

 I think this is when I started throwing up daily from the pure stress of it all.

 We were going to lose the house we wanted, no doubt, as officially it wasn’t ours yet and the vendors had every right and reason to just sell it to someone else.But I kept praying, focusing my prayers and directing them more to St Jude now as I felt our situation to be completely impossible.
 So the night we were told what the bank was demanding I went back to St Jude begging for help with our finances.